loader

 divider

-Probingon addresses this fundamental gap with FAT-IBC (Fat-tissue Intra-Body Communication) — a technology that exploits the natural waveguiding properties of subcutaneous fat tissue at 2.4 GHz to create a high-speed, secure, cable-free communication channel between implanted and body-worn devices.
-Originating from a decade of research at Uppsala University's Microwave in Medical Engineering Group, FAT-IBC enables synchronized, multi-node architectures across distributed implanted and wearable devices — forming the physical communication backbone for next-generation body area networks.
+Probingon licenses FAT-IBC (Fat-tissue Intra-Body Communication) to medical device manufacturers as a communication infrastructure layer.
+FAT-IBC uses the natural waveguiding properties of subcutaneous fat tissue at 2.4 GHz to create a secure, cable-free communication channel between independent implanted nodes — operating through a different physical medium from any existing wireless technology.
+Originating from a decade of research at Uppsala University's Microwave in Medical Engineering Group, FAT-IBC removes the colocation constraint entirely, making distributed multi-node therapy architecturally possible for the first time.

 Validated Performance:

-• 92 Mb/s sustained throughput, peer-reviewed and published in IEEE Transactions on Biomedical Engineering (IEEE TBME 2024)
+• 92 Mb/s sustained throughput (256-QAM), peer-reviewed and published in IEEE Transactions on Biomedical Engineering (IEEE TBME 2024)

-• 60 dB signal attenuation at 10 cm outside the body, providing inherent communication security
+• 60+ dB signal attenuation outside the body at 10 cm — inherent security without encryption dependency

-• TRL-6 demonstrated within the EU H2020 B-CRATOS FET Pathfinder program, independently validated by an EU expert panel confirming the physics-based advantage
+• TRL 6 demonstrated within H2020 B-CRATOS, independently validated by an EU expert panel confirming the physics-based advantage

 Intellectual Property:

-The core physics of FAT-IBC — fat tissue as a wireless waveguide — is protected by a granted international patent, with additional patent applications in preparation covering wireless pain management and closed-loop organ control.
+The core physics of FAT-IBC — fat tissue as a wireless waveguide — is protected by a published PCT application (WO 2026/024215 A1), with national phase entries in target markets in progress and additional applications in preparation covering wireless pain management and closed-loop organ control